lesereli000/Pokemon-TCG-Evolution/README.md

         - Stadium cards have a few special rules:
             • A Stadium card stays in play when you play it.
-            • Only one Stadium card can be in play at a time—if a new one comes into play, discard the old one and end its effects.
+            • Only one Stadium card can be in play at a time.
+            • If a new one comes into play, discard the old one and end its effects.
             • You can’t play a Stadium card if a card with the same name is already in play.
             • You can play only one Stadium card each turn

     - Retreat your active Pokémon (only once per turn)

         - To retreat, you must discard 1 Energy from your Active Pokémon for each listed in its Retreat Cost.
-If no are listed, it retreats for free.
+If none are listed, it retreats for free.
 Then, you switch that retreating Pokémon with a Pokémon from your Bench.
 Keep all damage counters and all attached cards with each Pokémon when they switch.
 Pokémon that are Asleep or Paralyzed cannot retreat.
         - When your Active Pokémon goes to your Bench (whether it retreated or got there some other way), some things do go away—Special Conditions and any effects from attacks.
         If you retreat, you can still attack that turn with your new Active Pokémon.